TheRealBrax/TypeCHub/README.md

 ## Support

-For issues, or questions, please contact Me
+For issues or questions, please contact me

 ## Author